Nasal Issues & Nosebleed

 1. Get Regular Screenings

 Screening is the most effective way to prevent colon cancer.
-Tests like colonoscopy can detect precancerous polyps and early-stage cancers.
+Tests like a colonoscopy can detect precancerous polyps and early-stage cancers.
 Most people should begin screening at age 45 or earlier if they have a family history or other risk factors.

 2. Maintain a Healthy Diet